I am so happy you are here!

 Perhaps what I love most about this work is guiding you through an experience whilst holding the space for you to create your own. <3

 My style of teaching is intuitive, nourishing, playful and fluid.
-Yoga is a living, breathing, full bodied practice for me; it shows up in who I am as a partner, a daughter, a friend, a sister, a human.
+Yoga is a living, breathing, full bodied practice for me; it shows up in who I am as a partner, a daughter, a friend, a sister, a human living on this earth.
 The practice shapes how I experience every aspect of this wild life and it is from a place of deep reverence that I am a facilitator.
 I practice daily.

-I was introduced to yoga at university (2013) but it became very poignant and a tool for healing later down the line when I experienced burn-out and complete exhaustion.
+I was introduced to yoga at university (2013) but it became very poignant and a tool for healing later down the line when I experienced burn-out, complete exhaustion and what I would now consider a loss of Self.